dkhlebn/cryoEM_NLA_project/README.md

 The pipeline is designed to run **programmatically via the CryoSPARC Python API** and to clean up intermediate jobs automatically.

+This project implements a CryoSPARC-based cryo-EM processing pipeline with optional tensor-based denoising (TT-SVD / Tucker) and automatic extraction of reconstruction quality metrics.

+In addition to reconstruction, the pipeline produces standardized numerical metrics and exported maps, enabling systematic comparison of denoising strategies and parameter choices.

 ---

 ## Overview